lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Automation and Voting Systems

+## Checks & Balances & Adam's Creed:
+- 'one MAN one vote' vs. democratic checks and balances
+- see Adams Jefferson letters: Nov 13th 1815

 ## automated testing to checking functioning of system
 - the ease or difficulty in making tests
 - the ease or difficulty in sharing tests